-The use of consent is recommended in cases where receiving consent is not critical to the maintenance of business processes and/or the provision of services, e.g. for sending commercial messages, verifying the data subject's creditworthiness in various registers (unless such an obligation is specified in the applicable legislation), or the involvement of data subjects in lotteries or prize draws.
+The use of consent is recommended in cases where receiving consent is not critical to the maintenance of business processes and/or the provision of services, e.g. for sending commercial messages.

 If the consent is revoked, the credit institution has to cease data processing performed on the basis of this consent.
 In such cases, relevant data are no longer to be processed for purposes for which consent has been withdrawn, although consideration should be given to whether further data processing is necessary for other purposes in view of another legal basis (e.g. retention of data at the credit institution for the purpose of proving to auditors that data processing is lawful or that consent has been given).